Kong/docs.konghq.com/app/docs/0.14.x/configuration.md

 ```
 /usr/local/kong
 ├── nginx-kong.conf
-├── nginx.conf
+└── nginx.conf
 ```

-If you wish to include other `server` blocks in your Nginx configuration, or if you must tweak global settings that are not exposed by the Kong configuration, here is a suggestion:
+If you must tweak global settings that are defined by Kong but not adjustable via the Kong configuration in `kong.conf`, you can inline the contents of the `nginx_kong.lua` configuration template into a custom template file (in this example called `custom_nginx.template`) like this:

 ```
 # ---------------------